shivamujawame/AIW-Infra-Migration/Labfiles/onboard-windows-server-to-azure.md

     ![Screenshot of the server added.](Images/upd-serveradded.png)

-**Summary:** In this Hands-on Lab, you explored on how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
+**Summary:** In this Hands-On Lab, you explored on how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
 You learnt  about creating Azure Arc-enabled servers so that it can manage the Windows machine.